The rarest skins in League of Legends

 The PAX skins (Twisted Fate, Jax, Sivir)

-PAX Prime 2009, 2010 and 2011 gifted event goers with these three legendary skins.
+PAX Prime 2009, 2010, and 2011 gifted event-goers with one of these three legendary skins.
 The first skin of the trio, Twisted Fate, was given to a small pool of players attending the event to celebrate the game's release and is the rarest skin in the game.

-Those who attended the PAX Prime conventions the following two years were given Jax and Sivir respectfully.
-These would be the last PAX Prime skins created and the series was discontinued from 2012 onwards.
+Those who attended the PAX Prime conventions the following two years were given Jax and Sivir respectively.
+These would be the last PAX Prime skins created until 2017, when Neo Pax Sivir was released.